 Limited Duration Research Faculty Performance Reviews

-Limited-duration research faculty are expected to perform research-related activities consistent with their appointment [link to matrix].
-Performance reviews for limited-duration faculty should typically be informal, documented by the supervisor, and conducted annually.]
+Limited-duration research faculty are expected to perform research-related activities consistent with their appointment or rank including policy-based differences for retired faculty and post docs [see attached Career Faculty Classification and Rank Criteria document].
+Performance reviews for limited-duration research faculty should be documented by the supervisor, and conducted annually.

 Materials to be Submitted by Faculty for Performance Review